Harvey Marcelin: Marriage and affairs

-Trial and incarceration
+First trial and incarceration

-At the trial, Marcelin was found guilty of murdering Bonds on November 18, 1963, and was sentenced to a life term with a chance of parole after a jury deadlocked on the death penalty.
-When asked why she did it, she claimed that she killed Bonds out of jealousy, since Bonds was beautiful and popular and Marcelin did not want her to be with other men.
+At trial, Marcelin was found guilty of first-degree murder of Bonds on November 18, 1963, and was sentenced to a life term with a chance of parole after a jury deadlocked on the death penalty.
+When asked why he did it, he claimed that he killed Bonds out of jealousy, since Bonds was beautiful and popular and Marcelin did not want her to be with other men.

-After her conviction, Marcelin was transferred between the various prison facilities across New York.
-In 1971, she participated in the Attica Prison riot, which would later become one of the most famous and significant events of the prisoners' rights movement by bringing more attention to their demands for political rights and better living conditions.
+After his conviction, Marcelin was transferred between the various prison facilities across New York.
+In 1971, he participated in the Attica Prison riot, which would later become one of the most famous and significant events of the prisoners' rights movement by bringing more attention to their demands for political rights and better living conditions.
 The riot caused a public outcry across the nation and attracted media attention after it was violently suppressed by the police.
 After the riot ended, a number of inmates were transferred to other prisons, including Marcelin.
-In November of that year, she was interviewed by reporters and described what had happened, stating that the rioters had been bullied by prison staff at the facilities they were transferred to.
+In November of that year, he was interviewed by reporters and described what had happened, stating that the rioters had been bullied by prison staff at the facilities they were transferred to.

-For many years, her parole applications were repeatedly denied due to her aggressive behavior towards women and sending inappropriate letters to hospital volunteers.
+For many years, his parole applications were repeatedly denied due to his aggressive behavior towards women and sending inappropriate letters to hospital volunteers.
 In May 1984, after serving more than 21 years in prison, Marcelin was granted parole with lifetime supervision and released.

-Anna Miranda
+Killing of Anna Serrera

+1980s post-release life

-After her release, Marcelin returned to New York City, where she found lodging in a room at the Cambridge Residence Hotel in Harlem.
-Due to financial difficulties, she had trouble finding employment after her release and earned a living by renting out her hotel room.
-She also spent a great amount of time amongst prostitutes and pimps, as well as homeless people who struggled from various forms of alcoholism and drug addictions.
+After his release, Marcelin returned to New York City, where he found lodging in a room at the Cambridge Residence Hotel in Harlem.
+Due to financial difficulties, he had trouble finding employment after his release and earned a living by renting out his hotel room.
+He also spent a great amount of time amongst prostitutes and pimps, as well as homeless people who struggled from various forms of alcoholism and drug addictions.

-In early 1985, she met 29-year-old Anna Laura Serrera Miranda, a heroin addict and prostitute who soon became her lodger and roommate.
-On October 29, Marcelin, who had recently ingested crack cocaine, stabbed Miranda to death during an argument, after which she dismembered the corpse, put it into black plastic garbage bags and then scattered them around various areas of Central Park.
-She was quickly arrested after the remains were discovered, as her neighbor Roberto Romano had seen her carrying blood-soaked bags the day after the murder.
+In early 1985, he met 29-year-old Anna Laura Serrera Miranda, a heroin addict and prostitute who soon became his lodger and roommate.
+On October 29, Marcelin, who had recently ingested crack cocaine, stabbed Miranda to death during an argument, after which he dismembered the corpse, put it into black plastic garbage bags and then scattered them around various areas of Central Park.
+He was quickly arrested after the remains were discovered, as his neighbor Roberto Romano had seen him when he was carrying blood-soaked bags the day after the murder.